fadams/firecracker-in-docker/firecracker-rootfs-tutorial/README.md

   done
 }
 ```
-The `unwritable_dirs` array and `chmod_unwritable_dirs` call are interesting too.
+The `unwritable_dirs` array and the `chmod_unwritable_dirs` function are interesting too.
 The issue is that some images might have made some directories unwritable, which wouldn't be an issue if we were untarring image layers as root, but because we want to run as an unprivileged user we must find any unwritable directories and make them writable otherwise untarring subsequent layers will fail with a permission error:
 ```
 chmod_unwritable_dirs() {
   local rootfs=$1